Table of Contents

 - They assume texting is only for personal use or big corporations.

-- They’re worried about compliance (TCPA, HIPAA, etc.)—they think it’s too complex.
+- They’re worried about compliance (TCPA, HIPAA, etc.), they think it’s too complex.

 - Or they have no clue you can text-enable a landline.

-2. What Is Landline Texting (And Why Should You Care)?
+2. What Is Landline Texting?

 Key benefits of using your landline to text: